EWU 402-03 Accommodating Persons with Disabilities

 EWU will provide reasonable accommodations for known physical or mental limitations of qualified students with disabilities so long as doing so does not impose an undue hardship on EWU or fundamentally alter an educational program or activity.
 Reasonable accommodations may include providing appropriate core services necessary to ensure equal access, such as early registration or providing materials in alternative formats.

 DSS will facilitate an interactive process between a faculty member and the student seeking an accommodation, and, if needed, the chair of the department.
 DSS will determine which reasonable accommodations must be provided to a student.
 If a faculty member believes a requested accommodation is an undue hardship or fundamentally alters an educational program or activity, the faculty member has three university instructional days after being notified of the DSS’ approved accommodation to request a review of DSS’ decision by filing a request with the DSS Manager.
 If a student disagrees with the approved accommodation, the student also has three instructional days after being notified of DSS’ decision to request a review by filing a request with the DSS Manager.
 Upon receipt of a request for review, the DSS Manager will contact the applicable department chair to see if they can resolve the concerns in a way that is agreeable to both the student and faculty member.
-If they are not able to resolve the concerns within five business days, they will send the request to review on to the appropriate college dean and the Associate Dean of Students.
-The college dean and Associate Dean of Students will make the ultimate determination of whether or not a requested accommodation fundamentally alters an educational program or activity and what accommodations must be provided.
+If they are not able to resolve the concerns within five business days, they will send the request to review on to the appropriate college dean and the Dean of Students or designee.
+The college dean and Dean of Students or designee will make the ultimate determination of whether or not a requested accommodation fundamentally alters an educational program or activity and what accommodations must be provided.
 As set forth above, the Vice President for Business and Finance has the ultimate authority to determine whether an accommodation constitutes an undue hardship.
 If a student continues to believe they have not been provided with necessary accommodations, they may file a grievance/complaint with the Director of Equal Opportunity and ADA Coordinator or an external entity as set forth in chapter 7.